GMInsideNews

 GM Inside News (abbreviated GMI) is an Internet Forum focused on General Motors, its brands and products.

 While truly "inside" news is rare on this site, when GMI does get a "scoop" bigger and more established publications have been known to use the popular site as a source.
-As of recent GMI shows info from all car makers, not just General Motors.
+Recently, GMI shows info from all car makers, not just General Motors.

-As of October 2023, GM Inside News has over 82,500+ members and 3.5 Million posts.
+As of October 2023, GM Inside News has over 82,500+ members and 3.5 million posts.

 History

 2008 - present: Autoforums era

 In March 2008, GMI was transferred to the ownership of AutoForums.com and given another major redesign.

 In January 2009, GMI was given a slight update to the forums and started becoming more of a global site.

 In July 2009, GMI was updated again.
 The update added a new "Premium Membership" option, through which a user can pay to help support the site in exchange for a badge under their username and some extra forum features.